samcofer/sol-eng-docker/cluster/postgres/README.md

 - Installs Kerberos software
 - Provisions with a Kerberos configuration script, and configuration "overwrite" files to overwrite what is provided by `initdb`, so that we do not have to persist database state with a volume
 - Provisions the image (and the database) with users based on the [users](../users) file
+- Executes the configuration script as part of the entrypoint

 Some pain points we hit: